ColeWalker/twitch-graphql/README.md

 import { UserModule } from 'twitch-graphql'
 import { StreamModule } from 'twitch-graphql'
 import { GameModule } from 'twitch-graphql'
+import { UserSubscriberLinkModule } from 'twitch-graphql'
+import { StreamUserLinkModule } from 'twitch-graphql'
+import { GameStreamLinkModule } from 'twitch-graphql'
 import { createApplication } from 'graphql-modules'

 const port = 5555